 In Morris, our Supreme Court examined the notice provisions of the federal Indian Child Welfare Act (ICWA), 25 USC 1901 through 1963.
 Id. at 88.
 ICWA requires "that notice of certain involuntary child custody proceedings be sent to the appropriate Indian tribe or to the Secretary of the Interior where the court knows or has reason to know that an Indian child is involved."
 Id. (quotation marks and citation omitted).
 After determining that the ICWA notice provisions had been violated, the Court had to determine the proper remedy because no such remedy was provided by the statute.
-Id. at 114-115.4 The Court contemplated three possible remedies: automatic reversal, conditional reversal, and conditional affirmance.
+Id. at 114-115.
+The Court contemplated three possible remedies: automatic reversal, conditional reversal, and conditional affirmance.
 Id. at 115.
 In cases such as the one currently before us, we are faced with an analogous conundrum: there were serious and unacceptable violations of the law perpetrated early in the case, but the relevant law provides no remedy for situations in which it is violated.

-In Morris, the Court noted that argument in favor of the first remedy-automatic reversal was that the finding of a notice violation would divest the court of its "jurisdiction to enter any foster care or termination of parental rights orders pending resolution of the tribal-notice issue."
+In Morris, the Court noted that argument in favor of the first remedy-automatic reversal-was that the finding of a notice violation would divest the court of its "jurisdiction to enter any cases before us and that the trial courts did not fully comply with that statute, we are left to consider the proper remedy for ICWA-notice violations."
+Morris, 491 Mich at 114.

+5 "Having determined that the notice requirement of 25 U.S.C.A. § 1912(a) was triggered in both foster care or termination of parental rights orders pending resolution of the tribal-notice issue."
 Id. at 116.
 In this case, the automatic-reversal argument mirrors that made in Morris: the trial court had no legal authority to bar respondent from placing the child, so that and all subsequent actions should be nullified.
 In Morris, based in part on an analysis of other provisions of ICWA, the Court determined that violation of the notice provision would not require the "immediate return of the children to the home from which they were removed."
 Id. at 117.